bormaxi8080/osint-timeline/DRAFT.md

 Anonymie_Excel - A Python script that anonymizes an Excel file and synthesizes new data in its place: https://github.com/Welding-Torch/Anonymize_Excel

+**Shittier** is a code formatting tool that aims to make your code look as terrible as possible.
+It is the exact opposite of popular tools like Prettier, which focus on improving code formatting and readability.
+Shittier embraces chaos, messiness, and confusion, making your code look shittier than ever before: https://github.com/rohitdhas/shittier

 Dalfox is a powerful open-source XSS scanner and utility focused on automation: https://github.com/hahwul/dalfox

 SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery: https://github.com/MegaManSec/SSH-Snake